andyl/BAMRU-Private/notes/devlog.md

 - [ ] test backups from BAMRU.info to dev machine
 - [ ] test backups from BAMRU.net to BAMRU.info

-- [ ] transfer Linode VMs to a new BAMRU account
-- [ ] transfer BAMRU.info and BAMRU.net to a new BAMRU account

 - [ ] get BAMRU.org cron processes working on dev.bamru.info